supergibbs/AutomaticSharp/README.md

 ### Getting Data

 Using the Client you can query for data from Automatic's REST API.
-More examples to come.
+More examples can be found in the demo application which can be [viewed here](http://automaticsharp.azurewebsites.net/).

 ```c#
 var client = new Client(access_token);